Kinetic isotope effect: Simplifying approximations

 As mentioned, especially for ^{1}H/^{2}H substitution, most KIEs arise from the difference in ZPE between the reactants and the transition state of the isotopologues; this difference can be understood qualitatively as follows: in the Born–Oppenheimer approximation, the potential energy surface is the same for both isotopic species.
 However, a quantum treatment of the energy introduces discrete vibrational levels onto this curve, and the lowest possible energy state of a molecule corresponds to the lowest vibrational energy level, which is slightly higher in energy than the minimum of the potential energy curve.
-This difference, known as the ZPE, is a manifestation of the uncertainty principle that necessitates an uncertainty in the C-H or C-D bond length.
+This difference, known as the ZPE, is a manifestation of the uncertainty principle that necessitates an uncertainty in the C–H or C–D bond length.
 Since the heavier (in this case the deuterated) species behaves more "classically", its vibrational energy levels are closer to the classical potential energy curve, and it has a lower ZPE.
 The ZPE differences between the two isotopic species, at least in most cases, diminish in the transition state, since the bond force constant decreases during bond breaking.
 Hence, the lower ZPE of the deuterated species translates into a larger activation energy for its reaction, as shown in the following figure, leading to a normal KIE.
 This effect should, in principle, be taken into account all 3N−6 vibrational modes for the starting material and 3N^{‡}−7 vibrational modes at the transition state (one mode, the one corresponding to the reaction coordinate, is missing at the transition state, since a bond breaks and there is no restorative force against the motion).
 The harmonic oscillator is a good approximation for a vibrating bond, at least for low-energy vibrational states.
-Quantum mechanics gives the vibrational ZPE as $\epsilon_i^{(0)}=\frac{1}{2}h\nu_i$.
-Thus, we can readily interpret the factor of 1/2 and the sums of $u_i = h\nu_i/k_\mathrm{B}T$ terms over ground state and transition state vibrational modes in the exponent of the simplified formula above.
-For a harmonic oscillator, vibrational frequency is inversely proportional to the square root of the reduced mass of the vibrating system:
+Quantum mechanics gives the vibrational ZPE as $\epsilon_i^{(0)}=\frac{1}{2}h\nu_i$, and so the isotopic difference in ZPE is given by $(\Delta\mathrm{ZPE})_i=\frac{1}{2}k_\mathrm{B} T \Delta u_i$.
+Thus, we can readily interpret the difference between reactant and transition state of the sums of the $\frac{1}{2}\Delta u_i$ over vibrational modes i that appears in the simplified Bigeleisen equation above as accounting for the collective changes in the isotopic differences in ZPE on progressing from the reactant to the transition state.
+More precisely, the ZPE term takes the sum of the isotopic ZPE differences over the vibrational modes of the reactants and the sum over the vibrational modes of the transition state, exponentiating the difference between the two (after scaling by 1/k_{B}T):